Commentary: We remain cautious in the crypto space and will reassess our stance on the retake and hold above its 50-DMA. GBTC is up

 Please refer to the attached PDF for the full report.

-• Brazil’s Bovespa index gained 2.9% last week and retook its 200-DMA.
-The index is in a Confirmed Uptrend.
+- Brazil’s Bovespa index gained 0.9% last week and made a new all-time high.
+The index remains in a Confirmed Uptrend with only one distribution day.
 We recommend investors add risk in Brazilian equities.

 O’Neil Global Cryptocurrency Weekly